Solo Female Van Life Safety Tips

 Van Life Safety Tips for Solo Females

-Places I avoid include dark parking lots where it might just be me and one other car (or me by myself), and if I do have to stay in a parking lot, I make sure it is well lit.
+Places I avoid include dark parking lots where it might just be me and one other car (or me by myself).
+If I do have to stay in a parking lot, I make sure it is well-lit.

 #1 campsite finder app